Types of Degrees Architectural Sciences Majors Are Getting

 |Hispanic or Latino||261|

-Students from other countries are interested in Architect Science, too.
+Architect Science appeals to people across the globe.
 About 22.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia